By Miracle Nwankwo

-If you are attentive to the daily life happenings in the society, you will likely observe that people are always left in awe and amazement whenever a person puts to work their human creative skills and imagination.
+If you are attentive to the daily life happenings in society, you will likely observe that people are always left in awe and amazement whenever a person puts to work their human creative skills and imagination.
 No doubt, humans possess limitless creative potentials, which when sufficiently harnessed can proffer solution to the day to day issues they encounter.
-On the other-hand, life problems will continue to linger until the solutions to life issues becomes clearer to the younger generation.
+On the other hand, life problems will continue to linger until the solutions to life issues become clearer to the younger generation.

 The South African Women in Science Awards (SAWiSA), an annual celebration of women in science and technology, coordinated by the Department of Science and Technology (DST) took place on the 23rd of August, 2018 in Limpopo.
 The awards profile women scientists and researchers who serve as role models for younger women, and encourage and reward younger women who have begun their careers as researchers and scientists.

 Shirley Ann Jackson is a prominent physicist and university president who was born on August 5, 1946, in Washington, D.C. to George Hiter Jackson and Beatrice Cosby Jackson.
 Growing up, her mother would read her the biography of Benjamin Banneker, an African American scientist and mathematician who helped build Washington, D.C., and her father encouraged her interest in science by assisting her with projects for school.
 The Space Race of the late-1950s would also have an impact on Jackson as a child, spurring her interest in a scientific investigation.